 If you’ve ever tried to talk to someone who just wouldn’t listen, you know it doesn’t work too well.
 Instead of creating understanding and connection, it produces frustration and isolation.

-All of us, men and women, have got to learn to listen patiently.
+All of us need to learn to listen patiently.
 It isn’t easy though.
 Sometimes we assume we understand what our mate is saying, and instead of really listening to them when they are talking, we spend the whole time plotting our response.
 We mentally shoot down points that they may not even be making, and we miss their point entirely.

 My spouse deserves to be heard.
-I need to fight the temptation to “know what she is going to say.”
-I must be quiet, stop, and listen to her – and I don’t just mean physical quietness, either.
-I need to refrain from mentally rehearsing my argument and really give her my full attention and focus.
+I need to fight the temptation to “know what they is going to say.”
+I must be quiet, stop, and listen – and I don’t just mean physical quietness, either.
+I need to refrain from mentally rehearsing my argument and really give my mate my full attention and focus.
 My undivided attention validates who she is and conveys my respect for her feelings.
 It gives her a sense of value, and it fosters cooperation — rather than competition — between us.

 In many couples there is one person who is more verbal than the other.
-Two thirds of the time the woman is more verbal than the man, but sometimes it is the man who talks more.
-It is especially important for the talker to learn good listening skills and to give your mate the time to talk.
+Often, the woman is more verbal than the man, but sometimes it is the man who talks more.
+It is especially important for the talker to learn good listening skills and to give their mate the time to talk.
 If you feel like your spouse isn’t communicative enough, make sure you’re giving them a chance to open up.
 If you are filling the air with words, your spouse won’t be able to share unless they are willing to fight for “air time.”
-That isn’t likely to happen, and instead it drives them deeper into privacy.
+That isn’t likely to happen, and instead it drives them deeper into silence.

 If you want to improve the communication in your marriage, start here.
 Invite your spouse to share what’s going on in their heart.
 Shut everything else out – the TV, the computer, the phone – and focus on them, resisting the urge to pass judgment or argue.
 Keep an open mind and hear out their perspective.